dl7oap/gp2hmlb/README.md

 send to ic9700.
 You have to play around with this :)

 At start the script always set:
-* the uplink in LSB and the downlink in USB.
-Most common satellites should work with this (?)
+* with parameter SSB the uplink in LSB and the downlink in USB.
+Most common satellites should work with this
+* with parameter USB it will set uplink to USB and downlink to LSB
+* with parameter FM subtone 670 will be activated on uplink
 * the script try to turn of repeater shifts (DUP+, DUP-)
 * it sets SQL to open on uplink and downlink
 * it will set AF level to 0 on TX and to 0.09 on RX